Nardoz/Eurynome/README.md

 * These are my firsts steps on building app with Play! and Twitter, so don't expect any usable code for final/production app,  in fact it is more like a sandbox.
 * You can check with User Id have been authorized through URL: [http://localhost:9000/admin/Users](http://localhost:9000/admin/Users)
-* This app should be ported to a Play!
-Module, I'm still learning how to do this, that's why this is an APP instead of a Module